cc-skelos/chess-com-perl/README.md

 ## lwp-dump

-Similar to lwp, but will use Perl's JSON::PP and Data::Dumper to display the JSON data as it has unpacked to perl hashes and arrays
+Similar to lwp, but will use Perl's JSON::PP and Data::Dumper to display the JSON data as it has unpacked to perl hashes and arrays.

 # Example Programs
 ## clubs